grmte/ml/readme.txt

 i. rabbitmq: The broker queue and ther backend queue.
 The broker queue is for tasks and backend queue is for results. ii. celery: This can be run in 2 modes.
 The celery server and the celery client.
-The celery server submits tasks to the queue and celery worker takes tasks out of the queue and executes tasks iii. flower: Web interface to celery iv. drbl: This is used to make the celery worker run on a different computer.
+The celery server submits tasks to the queue and celery worker takes tasks out of the queue and executes tasks iii. flower: Web interface to celery iv. nfs to get a common file system across multiple machines.
+v. drbl: This is used to make the celery worker run on a different computer.

 11. How to install rabbitmq?
 osx: